 The Governors have identified a focus on sustainability as a strategic objective for the School.
 Consultants have been engaged to advise on the strategy for improving the School's carbon credentials over the longer term.
 During the year, Building Management systems improved to reduce energy consumption and a number of older inefficient boilers have been replaced.
-Measures to improve sustainability continue.
+For this period both the Junior and Senior School sites benefited from new solar arrays installed during the summer of 2023 leading to continued reduction in energy consumption.